arthuriansoft/Zappi/README.md

 - It's possible the API will change in the future.
 This way I can just update the mec repo and hopefully everything else will continue to work.

 ## To Do
-- Write awk script to aggregate output and format for InfluxDB.
+- Write awk script to average output and format for InfluxDB.
   Check date format needed for CSV that awk must produce.
 - Test imports to DB
 - Create dashboards - one for details and one for totals.